Welsh Conservatives

 Background

-The Welsh Conservatives are the Welsh branch of the Conservative and Unionist Party.
-They are a distinct regional party with their own leader and manifesto while remaining affiliated to the national party.
-Before the 2026 Senedd elections, they held 16 seats in the expanded 96-member chamber, making them the official opposition in Cardiff Bay.
+The Welsh Conservatives are the Welsh branch of the Conservative and Unionist Party, operating with their own leader and manifesto within the devolved Welsh political system.
+Before the 2026 Senedd elections they held 16 seats in the outgoing 60-seat chamber, making them the official opposition in Cardiff Bay.
+The party ran into the 2026 campaign facing the TWIN pressures of national Conservative toxicity following 14 years of UK Government and a right-flank challenge from Reform UK's expanding Welsh candidate list.